-- If Hosted LISTSERV Lists will be used (see Section 6.1.2), and - If LISTSERV will be used to retrieve recipients directly from an external user database instead of LISTSERV Maestro retrieving the recipients and passing them on to LISTSERV.
+- If Hosted LISTSERV Lists will be used (see Section 4.1.2 Preparing LISTSERV to Allow Maestro Hosted LISTSERV Lists), and - If LISTSERV will be used to retrieve recipients directly from an external user database instead of LISTSERV Maestro retrieving the recipients and passing them on to LISTSERV.
 In the LISTSERV Maestro User Interface (LUI), this corresponds to the Let LISTSERV Select Recipients from a Database recipient type.